miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Miguel.
-I am a researcher at the intersection between Biology and Artificial Intelligence.
+I am a researcher working at the intersection of Biology and Artificial Intelligence.

-My background is Biophysics: I used to apply Nuclear Magnetic Resonance and other methods to model how *extremely* dynamic proteins work.

-Nowadays I am interested in AI-driven protein science and drug discovery.
+Nowadays I am interested in AI-driven protein science and optimization problems.

 <!-- empty link to verify website on mastodon profile-->
 <a rel="me" href="https://mstdn.social/@miguelarbesu"></a>